 Changes in teaching and learning models have driven development of the Commons, and the Commons, in turn, has informed teaching practices.
 More and more university classes require group projects, and more assignments incorporate student-created media.
 Phase III ties Commons services and spaces together with additional group space, specialized collaborative equipment, greater visibility for media production capabilities and spaces dedicated to academic support.

 Commons Phase III renovates the entire 2nd floor of Hodges Library creating a Main Street of frequently used services down the central corridor.
 This renovation combines like services and aligns service desks along a logical, visible path in which academic and technology support intersect.
 Incorporating the entire 2nd floor in the renovation, gives us the chance to arrange technologies, services, and expertise in ways that are conducive to both formal and informal learning while providing students with the resources they need when and where they need them most.

 In addition to Main Street services, there are specialized spaces throughout The Commons.
 Expanding on the idea of creating a comprehensive learning center for students, the foundation of Commons Phase I, the Phase III renovation brings students a wealth of academic support options designed to engage students in their own education and to keep them on track for graduation.
 These academic support options include tutoring as well as referral to advising and counseling services.

-This renovation also enhances existing Studio services to accommodate a growing number of media assignments in the classroom.
-Students will be able to use specialized recording studios to create podcasts and online presentations.
-New collaboration furniture such as the Mediascape will be incorporated throughout The Commons.
-The Mediascape is collaborative furniture with integrated media and conferencing solutions that enable students to share information from multiple laptops on the same screen when working on group assignments.
+This renovation also enhanced existing Studio services to accommodate a growing number of media assignments in the classroom.
+Students are able to use specialized recording studios and a production space to create podcasts and online presentations.
+There is now also a Virtual Space and a whisper room.